 Rawson - In my (Mrs. Rawson's) English classes we often discuss holidays and where they derive from.
 Many times, we will incorporate a short research project to learn about the holiday as well.
 I have some of our lessons aligned with certain holidays.
 During the first period of the day after attendance, we recite the National Anthem.
-We also do many historical background lessons to incorporate with the plot, setting, and events of the novels we are reading.
+Dirgo - In my English classes, I incorporate the social studies standards by having